 Drug discovery and formulation are lengthy and expensive development processes, yet Pfizer developed the first oral antiviral COVID-19 treatment in adults in record time using AI.

+Who is the leader in AI drug discovery?
 Drug discovery and formulation have been plagued by significant challenges, leading to lengthy and expensive development processes.

 Traditional methods often rely on serendipity, resulting in a hit-or-miss approach that hampers efficiency.
 As a result, only 12% of drugs successfully progress from phase-1 clinical trials to FDA approval.